Is the Simplified Regime Still Efficient for You?

 Common cost increases:

-• You rent an office or workspace
+• renting an office or workspace

-• You subcontract work
+• subcontracting work

-• You hired someone
+• hiring someone

-• You have significant software/tools/licenses
+• having significant software/tools/licenses

-• You travel often for work
+• traveling often for work

-• You bought equipment (and keep investing)
+• buying equipment (and keep investing)

 If your real costs are now meaningful, simplified can tax you on profit you did not actually keep.